Ocean Carbon & Biogeochemistry

 Coastal Ocean Discussion Question possibilities:

 • Is pCO2 enough?
-What are the coastal processes that are most likely to be globally significant, either on the mean or for anthropogenic change?
+What are the coastal processes that are most likely to be globally significant?

 • What is needed to integrate open ocean and coastal ocean estimates?